losttype/metalsmith-register-helpers/README.md

 ## CLI Usage

-Install via npm and then add the `metalsmith-register-partials` key to your `metalsmith.json` plugins, like so:
+Install via npm and then add the `metalsmith-register-helpers` key to your `metalsmith.json` plugins, like so:

 ```
 {